lilblupig/curls/TESTING.md

 **Intent** - The footer should be reflective of the design of the nav to bookend each page and provide familiarity to the user.
 This helps with intuitive learning.
 The footer should display as two side by side sections on PC and tablet, then appear one beneath the other on mobile.
 Social media links should open in new tabs and provide user feedback when hovered over.

-* Check that footer appears in two equal sections.
+* Footer appears in two equal sections.
-* Check social media icons display correctly, and show feedback behaviour on hover.
+* Social media icons display correctly, and show feedback behaviour on hover.
-* Check that Social links open in new tabs to correct locations.
+* Social links open in new tabs to correct locations.
 * Resize to tablet and check for text overflow issues.
 * Resize to mobile and check that sections wrap neatly below one another.